evrythng/examples/customer-solutions/supply-chain/evrythng.eif/README.md

     java -jar build/libs/eif-0.18.58.jar

 The application will run and await XML files to be dropped into the `src/data` folder.
 See [dropfile.sh](dropfile.sh) script for example of how to trigger a load.

+## Data

+There is a [ruby script](src/main/ruby/gen_products.rb) to generate GS1 Product xml files.
+See the header of the script for install instructions.

+Once the pipeline is running (see above) you can generate and load products with the script:

+    ./drop_products.sh

+Or generate products to a new file:

+    ./gen_products.sh 1000